geeknik/my-awesome-stars/topics.md

 ## nextjs

+- [yournextstore/yournextstore](https://github.com/yournextstore/yournextstore) - Modern Commerce with Next.js and Stripe as the backend.
 - [gitroomhq/postiz-app](https://github.com/gitroomhq/postiz-app) - 📨 Schedule social media posts, measure them, exchange with other members and get a lot of help from AI 🚀
 - [midday-ai/v1](https://github.com/midday-ai/v1) - An open-source starter kit based on Midday.
 - [onlook-dev/onlook](https://github.com/onlook-dev/onlook) - The open source, local-first Webflow alternative.
 Design directly in your live React site and publish your changes to code.